ko4iyy/check-connect/README.md

 KO4IYY
 steve@ko4iyy.com
+Make sure install is executable with chmod.
+You can just run "sudo ./install" or "sudo bash ./install.sh"

 This program will install and configure a service for Asterisk to monitor your remote connection.
 If it drops, it will try and reconnect to the configured node, and will write results to a log file.
 It also builds a simple html page to view the local supermon page, the remote ECR connection, and display the log file.